Angles6230/Certification-Notes/CCNA Study.md

 Host route
 	Route to specific host/single address
 	specified with /32 mask
+Directly Connected routes
+	Have an AD of 0, metric of 0
 Floating Static
 	A static route that is configured with higher Admin Dist Made less preferred than routes learned by dynamic routing protocol to the same dst